 Illustrated in Figure 1 are the three components of NGRP.
-These components are interrelated and interconnected in terms of the development, partnership, and delivery of GAD technical assistance.
+These components are interrelated and interconnected regarding the development, partnership, and delivery of GAD technical assistance.

 Development of GAD Tools, Learning Materials, and Knowledge Products

-The Component I of NGRP is focused on the development and enhancement of GAD-related tools to further track gender mainstreaming efforts of organizations.
+Component I of NGRP is focused on developing and enhancing GAD-related tools to further track the gender mainstreaming efforts of organizations.
 It aims to develop GAD learning materials to standardize the core messages in delivering GAD technical assistance.
-This component likewise strengthens the Commission’s GAD Knowledge Products to help its clients, specifically the policymakers and the members of GAD Focal Point System of government agencies in developing deeper understanding and appreciation of GAD mainstreaming.
+This component likewise strengthens the Commission’s GAD Knowledge Products to help its clients, specifically the policymakers and the members of the GAD Focal Point System of government agencies, develop a more profound understanding and appreciation of GAD mainstreaming.

-The Technical Services and Regional Coordination Division (TSRCD) is the lead division of PCW in provisioning of technical assistance.
-This Division also spearheads the development, review, and updating of GAD tools, learning materials, and knowledge products.
-To achieve its functions, TSRCD employs different strategies and approaches such as desk review, consultation with PCW technical officers and sectoral experts, research on relevant GAD updates, and partnership with other organizations to strengthen its knowledge base.
+The Technical Services and Regional Coordination Division (TSRCD) is the lead division of PCW in the provisioning of technical assistance.
+This Division also spearheads the development, reviewing, and updating of GAD tools, learning materials, and knowledge products.
+To achieve its functions, TSRCD employs different strategies and approaches such as desk review, consultation with PCW technical officers and sectoral experts, research on relevant GAD updates, and partnerships with other organizations to strengthen its knowledge base.

 A. GAD Tools

-GAD-specific tools are necessary to identify gender gaps of agency in implementing its programs and projects.
+GAD-specific tools are necessary to identify gender gaps in an agency in implementing its programs and projects.
 It also measures the success of their gender mainstreaming efforts.
-These tools aid the agencies, specifically the members of the GAD Focal Point System, in assessing the gender-responsiveness of their programs and eventually, make affirmative actions to achieve gender equality and women’s empowerment.
+These tools aid the agencies, specifically the GAD Focal Point System members, in assessing their programs’ gender responsiveness and eventually make affirmative actions to achieve gender equality and women’s empowerment.

-Over the years, several tools have been developed by PCW to gauge the mainstreaming activities and efforts of national government agencies and to assess the gender-responsiveness of its programs, and projects such as the Gender Mainstreaming Evaluation Framework (GMEF), and the Harmonized Gender and Development Guidelines (HGDG).
-Some international organizations have also developed toolkits that serve as a guide in conceptualizing, designing and evaluating programs and projects.
+Over the years, several tools have been developed by PCW to gauge the mainstreaming activities and efforts of national government agencies and to assess the gender-responsiveness of its programs and projects, such as the Gender Mainstreaming Evaluation Framework (GMEF) and the Harmonized Gender and Development Guidelines (HGDG).
+International organizations have also developed toolkits that guide conceptualizing, designing, and evaluating programs and projects.

-TSRCD ensures that insights and learnings from the past trainings will form part on the development and updating of GAD tools, modules and other learning materials.
+TSRCD ensures that insights and learnings from the past training will form part of the development and updating of GAD tools, modules, and other learning materials.
 PCW divisions, such as TSRCD and Sectoral Coordination Division (SCD), review and provide technical inputs on the HGDG sectoral checklists developed by different sectoral agencies.
-With its first-hand experience on reviewing and providing inputs and comments on said checklist, inputs from the technical divisions/offices are deemed necessary in enhancing the tool.
-Furthermore, members of the PCW GAD Resource Pool may also be engaged to assist in crafting and updating the GAD tools and modules.
+With its first-hand experience in reviewing and providing information and comments on the said checklist, inputs from the technical divisions/offices are deemed necessary in enhancing the tool.
+Furthermore, PCW GAD Resource Pool members may also be engaged to assist in crafting and updating the GAD tools and modules.

 Being mandated to lead gender mainstreaming in the agency, the GFPS should be functional.
-As the main catalysts in their respective organizations, their roles and responsibilities are central in analyzing the gender issues faced by employees and its clients, and in identifying the necessary interventions.
+As the main catalysts in their respective organizations, their roles and responsibilities are central to analyzing the gender issues faced by employees and their clients and identifying the necessary interventions.
 Under the GAD tool sub-component, PCW will develop a tool that will assess the functionality of the GFPS.